-Kittil Falls is for the adventurous, but for those willing to explore some dirt roads – it’s well worth the effort.
-This secluded spot is perfect for an overnight adventure, and boast a handful of recreational campsites campers can pitch a tent at.
+Kittil Falls is for the adventurous, but for those willing to explore some dirt roads – it’s well worth the effort. , and boast a handful of recreational campsites campers can pitch a tent at.
 Every night, you’ll be lulled to sleep by the roaring waterfall.

 When you arrive, you’ll see a two-track path into the forest.
 Follow that for a few hundred metres and you’ll easily find the falls.
 Here, the wide path ends but a faint trail can be picked up that leads further up the hillside to view the shallow upper pool and a second, smaller waterfall.
 This area also has an abundance of blueberries and huckleberries.